Luigi-Ranno/Chessboard_Patterns/README.md

 python generate_piece_moves.py
 ```
 This will populate the `piece_moves/` folder with helpful diagrams showing the piece placed in the center of an empty board.
+The piece moves of all the supported pieces are already available in the folder.
+If you implement anything new and want to check, feel free to use generate_piece_moves.py to check the implementation is correct.